GoodGuide/gg-git-hooks/README.md

 ## Requirements

+- Some features lean on the newest version of Git: 1.9.0; you can update to this version with Homebrew on OSX)
 - You'll need to set up your Pivotal API token in git config.
 [Get your API Token here][pivotal-account-settings], then:

     ```